top of page

 spenser_thumb.jpg

-Spenser Peterson is head trail director for MotoVermont.
+Spenser Peterson is trail director for MotoVermont.
 He is certified in Wilderness First Aid, and skilled in trailside mechanics.
 An expert navigator and rider, Spenser will act as tail guide during this tour, ensuring all riders stay together and navigate obstacles along the route.

 TOUR GUIDE: